Fujifilm X-Pro1 vs Sony A9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the X-Pro1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2.
+Both the X-Pro1 and the A9 have been discontinued, but can regularly be found used on eBay.
+The X-Pro1 was replaced by the Fujifilm X-Pro2, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is the Fujifilm X-Pro1 better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.